 Afterward, together with his half-sister, they were all slaves in Princess Pingyang’s palace, where his sister Wei Zifu was a singer and Wei Qing looked after horses.

 One day, Liu Che, Emperor Wudi of Han paid a visit to this princess’ palace.
 He liked Wei Zifu and decided to take her back to his royal palace.

 Seeing Wei Qing was tall and handsome, the emperor took him along as well and asked him to work as an imperial guard.

 One year later, his sister Wei Zifu got pregnant with the emperor’s first child, which made the current queen very jealous.

-This queen and her powerful mother kidnapped Wei Qing, beaten him hard, and almost to death until one of his friends rescued him.
+This queen and her powerful mother kidnapped Wei Qing and beat him almost to death, until one of his friends rescued him.

 Hearing about this crime, the emperor promoted Wei Zifu, rewarded Wei’s family, and assigned Wei Qing as his bodyguard.

-Afterward, Wei Qing got more chances to impress the emperor by his exceptional archery and riding skills, as well as his calm personality.
+Afterward, Wei Qing got more chances to impress the emperor with his exceptional archery and riding skills, as well as his calm personality.